elixir-europe/rdmkit/pages/your_domain/virology.md

 ### Considerations
 Key challenges in managing data heterogeneity include:
 * Standardizing sample collection protocols across clinical and environmental settings to ensure comparability.
-* Adopting structured, appropriate and sufficient  metadata to improve data annotation and organization .
 * Integrating epidemiological and genomic data to enhance outbreak detection and integrative and global responses.

 ### Solutions